DennyBeus/tg-channel-parser/README.md

 - The script reads history from newest to oldest, and with `-r` reverses the result before saving.
 - Messages without text are skipped.
 - If nothing is found by the specified criteria, the script shows a warning and does not create a file.

+## Need to update

+- I want to add links parsing function with entities.
+Now it works only with text without markdown.